kvothesson/chat-saas-poc/QUICKSTART.md

 ## 📊 What You Get

-- ✅ AI agent that talks like a human salesperson
-- ✅ Automatic price calculations (discounts, installments)
+- ✅ Local development environment
-- ✅ Multi-language support (Spanish/English)
+- ✅ Business data management
-- ✅ WhatsApp-style chat interface
+- ✅ WhatsApp-style chat interface (frontend only)
-- ✅ 100% free infrastructure
+- ✅ Easy to extend with custom backend
-- ✅ Only pay for Groq API calls (~$0.05 per 1M tokens)

 ## 🆘 Need Help?

 - Check [README.md](README.md) for detailed docs
 - Open an issue for bugs
-- The agent only uses catalog data (no hallucinations!)
+- The application runs completely locally

 ---

-**Ready to sell?** Your AI agent is live! 🎉
+**Ready to develop?** Your local environment is set up! 🎉